“It is under the greatest adversity that there exists the greatest potential for doing good, both for oneself and others.” – Dalai Lama XIV

 Descriptive words used

-Meaning-making is the process of how people reflect, understand, or make sense of life events, relationships, and the self.
+Meaning-reconstruction, also called meaning-making, is the process of how people reflect, understand, or make sense of life events, relationships, and the self.
 It refers to redefining human existence in a constructive way.
 Grief can shatter assumptions about any part of life, but a new worldview can be created along with a life that works.
 Meaning can’t be imposed.
 It emerges as we process loss.

 Lessons are the truths about us and life we may not have seen without our loss experience.

-Gifts refer to the positive ways loss affects your life after grieving.
+Gifts refer to the positive ways that loss affects your life after grieving.
 Experiences you receive without expectation of anything in return.

 Value or wisdom from suffering means painful emotions may motivate or even make us feel forced to focus on areas where we need improvement resulting in feeling empowered and experiencing a more meaningful life.